sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 The SONiC `checkpoint` command can broadly classified into the following steps

 #### Stage-1 Get current ConfigDB JSON config
-The  *ConfigDBConnector* class of the *sonic-py-swsssdk* is used to obtain the running configuration in JSON format
+The  *ConfigDBConnector* class is used to obtain the running configuration in JSON format

 #### Stage-2 Save JSON config
 Save the checkpoint to a dedicted loction on the SONiC box